OpenBubbles/site/index.md

 hero:
   name: "OpenBubbles"
   text: "Finally, be a blue bubble on Android"
-  tagline: iMessage + FaceTime and more for your Android number
+  tagline: Get Apple Services on your Android, including iMessage and FaceTime, with your Android number.
   image:
     src: /MessagesDesktop-joined3.png
     alt: OpenBubbles